OrangeSprocket/OrangeSprocket-Code-Best-Practices-And-Style-Guides/HostingInCanada.md

 forever node app.js

-Then set up the database
+#Then set up the database

+Need to install mysql

+Need to have cron jobs to save the db to a folder twice a day or something

-Then set up the dns settings
+#Then set up the dns settings